deftio/fifostr/README.md

 ### Notes
 Absolutley *no* warranties on performance.
 This is not replacement for a compiler/parser front end!
 It just iterates over stored patterns every time something is added to the fifostr object.
-If you do have a parser you wish to be called then just add it as a function so that every time the fifostr is updated with a char it will call your parserto do the work.
+If you do have a parser you wish to be called then just add it as a function so that every time the fifostr is updated with a char it will call your parser to do the work.
 Your parser must return a boolean result if you wish to use the callback based triggering.

 ```
 #let your own parser do the work